rstemmer/id3edit/README.md

 ## Limitations

- * It only supports JPEG images for album covers. (png support will be added in later versions)
  * It does not care about any flags (usually no ID3 Tag or Frame flags are set) (some flags that may appear in the wild will be added in later versions)

 ## Name Definitions